-Get Fit at Home: A No-Gym Guide to Starting Your Fitness Journey
+Get Fit at Home: The Ultimate No-Gym Beginner’s Guide

-- 10 push-ups (from your knees is excellent)
+- 10 push-ups (drop to your knees if you need to)

 - 20 bodyweight squats